-ACCOMMODATION & FACILITIES AT SANCTUARY SWALA CAMP:
+ACCOMMODATION & FACILITIES AT SWALA CAMP:

 Guest accommodation consists of 12 canvas pavilions, all to one side of the communal building.
 Each stands on a wooden deck, and a few steps lead up onto the veranda.
 Here you’ll find a couple of campaign chairs and a table, as well as some comfy seating – it’s a great spot for relaxing and watching wildlife such as elephants and antelopes wander by!
 Inside every pavilion, there’s a double bed or twin beds, bedside tables and lighting, LED lights overhead, a couple of end-of-bed stools, a writing desk and chair, two armchairs, and an umbrella stand.
 Additional amenities include mosquito nets, fans, an electronic safe, yoga mats, and a hairdryer.
 A tall partition behind the bed or beds separates the bedroom area from the washroom.
 The latter space contains a flush toilet, twin washbasins in a stand with mirror over, and an indoor shower that extends out to a very spacious outdoor shower!
 There’s also a storage unit for clothes and other belongings, and a selection of complimentary toiletries.
 Each pavilion is sufficiently large to sleep a maximum of three adults, or two adults and one child.

 Swala Camp’s communal lounge and dining areas are arranged within a classic timber, stone, and thatch lodge that blends seamlessly with the surrounding bushscape.
 Raised on stilts, the lodge boasts spectacular views over Tarangire!
 The lounge features stylish sofas and chairs around coffee tables, a selection of reading material, and a gorgeous cascading chandelier.
 In the dining area, chic separate tables are flanked by smart upright chairs.
 Both the lounge and dining area flow out onto a deck, where you can relax and tuck in to delicious food and drink while marvelling at the scenery.
 Dining highlights include full English and continental breakfasts, homemade pizza for lunch, and lavish three-course dinners.
 A short distance from the lodge, there’s a fire-pit that’s perfect for pre-dinner drinks while sharing safari stories with your fellow guests.

-ACTIVITIES AT SANCTUARY SWALA CAMP:
+ACTIVITIES AT SWALA CAMP:

-- Come nightfall, you can venture out to encounter such nocturnal species as wild cat, spotted genet, bat-eared fox, and various owls.
+Night safaris- Come nightfall, you can venture out to encounter such nocturnal species as wild cat, spotted genet, bat-eared fox, and various owls.

-- Walking safaris are another daytime activity, in the company of a guide and an armed ranger who’ll introduce you to the particularly isolated areas of Tarangire.
+Walking safaris- Walking safaris are another daytime activity, in the company of a guide and an armed ranger who’ll introduce you to the particularly isolated areas of Tarangire.
 You can enjoy tracking elephant, zebra, impala, ostrich, and more!

-- If you visit any time from June to October, you can witness the park’s amazing elephant migration season, when huge herds of the gentle giants stomp through the area in search of water.
+Elephant migration- If you visit any time from June to October, you can witness the park’s amazing elephant migration season, when huge herds of the gentle giants stomp through the area in search of water.

-- The villagers harvest honey, which is sold through Sanctuary Swala with all sale proceeds reinvested in the project.
+Beekeeping projects- And guests of Swala can also take a look at Sanctuary’s beekeeping project, based in the nearby village of Mwika.
+The villagers harvest honey, which is sold through Sanctuary Swala with all sale proceeds reinvested in the project.
 As well as buying a few jars, you can learn all about the project from the beekeepers themselves!